Houston Arts

 Theatre District Plaza

 DESCRIPTION: An open-air plaza for free performances to host several hundred people downtown.
-Kids will enjoy the over-sized chess board and pieces.
-A glue-like location that unifies Houston’s Theatre District between Bayou Place, Verizon Wireless Theater, Alley Theatre, Jones Hall and Wortham Center; better yet, it sits over a large secured garage.
+Kids will enjoy the oversized chess board and pieces.
+A glue-like location that unifies Houston’s Theatre District between Bayou Place, Verizon Wireless Theater, Alley Theatre, Jones Hall, and Wortham Center; better yet, it sits over a large secured garage.

-ADDRESS: surrounded by Texas, Smith, Capitol, and Louisiana, Houston, TX MAP
+ADDRESS: surrounded by Texas, Smith, Capitol, and Louisiana, Houston, TX

 PARKING: under the plaza